astro-josh/RSA-Decrypter/README.md

 # RSA-Decrypter
 Simple RSA decrypter for n sizes up to 100,000.
 Uses basic UI to input ciphertext of numbers seperated by spaces.
 Outputs the decrypted plaintext string.

+The RSA decryption program features a GUI to decrypt ciphertext encrypted in RSA with an n value up to and including 100,000.
+The user inputs the public key values “N” and “E” as well as the ciphertext in the form of a string of integers separated by spaces.
+When the user hits the decryption button, the given “N”, “E”, and ciphertext numbers are checked and if they are valid the decryption process proceeds.
+If they are not valid, a message is displayed to the user indicating the problem.
+Decryption starts by adding all the integers of the ciphertext to an array list.
+Then the decryption algorithm is ran on each number in the list resulting in a new decrypted number which is then converted to text and appended to a string.
+After all numbers are decrypted, converted to letters and added to a string, the string is displayed as the decrypted message in the plaintext box.